RatchetC/MSF-Database-and-API/README.md

 To install Cordova please ensure that you have installed NodeJS and that npm was installed along with it (it should be).
 You can do this by running the `node -v` and the `npm -v` commands in either the Command Prompt (Windows) or the Terminal (Mac/Linux).
-Once you've confirmed that NodeJS and npm are installed on your machine, you can run the `npm install -g cordova` command to install Cordova onto your machine.
+Once you've confirmed that NodeJS and npm are installed on your machine, you can run the `npm install -g cordova@6.5.0` command to install Cordova version 6.5.0 onto your machine.

 Cordova Installation :